AWGIE and AACTA-nominated, Lebanese-Australian actress, writer, teacher.

 Nisrine graduated from Western Sydney University in 2006 with a Bachelor of Communications (Public Relations) and a Bachelor of Teaching (Secondary).
 She worked in various secondary schools in Western Sydney and the Western suburbs of Melbourne teaching English, Drama and Literature.
 It was here where her passion for the arts was reignited and so in 2010, Nisrine left full-time teaching to pursue a career in acting, writing and directing.

-Her stage credits include Shaz and Tina: Waiting for Uber (Sydney Fringe Festival 2019), Lady Tabouli (Green Door/Apocalypse/Griffin Theatre Company, 2019), The Girl/The Woman (NTOP/Riverside Theatre 2018), Alex and Eve: The Complete Story (Factory Theatre, 2013) where she played the title role of Eve, The Colour Blind Project (Tap Gallery, 2011), and Arabian Nights (New Theatre, 2012) and has acted in countless playwriting development workshops.
+Her stage credits include her Sydney Theatre Award-nominated performance in Relativity (Joining the Dots Theatre Company), Breathing Corpses, Shaz and Tina: Waiting for Uber (Sydney Fringe Festival), Lady Tabouli (Green Door/Apocalypse/Griffin Theatre Company), The Girl/The Woman (NTOP/Riverside Theatre), Alex and Eve: The Complete Story (Factory Theatre) where she played the title role of Eve, The Colour Blind Project (Tap Gallery), and Arabian Nights (New Theatre) and has acted in countless playwriting development workshops.

-As a director, Nisrine directed alongside Warwick Thornton and Lucy Clements for the 2019 Martin Lysicrates Prizeat Riverside Theatres Parramatta.
+As a director, Nisrine directed Losing It (Flight Path Theatre), the Sydney Theatre Award-nominated The Monologue Collective, and the 2021 and 2019 Martin Lysicrates Prize at Riverside Theatres Parramatta.

-Nisrine is also a curator and producer with her most recent project being the curation of the Liverpool hub of the Sydney Fringe Festival 2018 as well as the City of Parramatta Council's Youth Week Comedy Night at Riverside Theatres.
-In 2012, Nisrine produced and co-directed The Young Creatives Festival of Shorts, a short-play festival for young people from Western Sydney as well Ave Maria College Presents The Wiz (Darebin Arts Centre, 2015).
+Nisrine is also a curator and producer and has lead the curation of the Liverpool hub of the Sydney Fringe Festival 2018 as well as the City of Parramatta Council's Youth Week Comedy Night at Riverside Theatres.
+In 2012, Nisrine produced and co-directed The Young Creatives Festival of Shorts, a short-play festival for young people from Western Sydney.

 In 2018, Nisrine became the Co-Founder and Creative Director of Parramatta Actors Centre.

-If you are looking to collaborate on a stage, screen or any other creative project, please use the link below.
-Nisrine would love to hear from like-minded creatives.
+If you want to collaborate on a creative project or find me a husband, please use the link below.
+I'd love to hear from you.